-This section of the paper was easy to moderate.
-There were around 20 easy level questions.
+This section of the paper was moderate.
 The paper covered Business and economy, books authors, international and national, finance and banking, sports, Politics, history, science and technology.
 Very less time should be devoted to this section of the paper.
-In order to generate a percentile of 90+ a student should have ideally attempted 23-25 questions with 85 – 90% accuracy.
+In order to generate a percentile of 90+ a student should have ideally attempted 14-18 questions with 85 – 90% accuracy.